Aymkdn/html-to-pdfmake/README.md

 # html-to-pdfmake

-[pdfmake](https://pdfmake.github.io/docs/) permits to easily create a PDF with JavaScript, but the support of HTML was missing.
+[pdfmake](https://pdfmake.github.io/docs/) permits to easily create a PDF with JavaScript, but with the support of HTML was missing.
 After [reviewing issue #205](https://github.com/bpampuch/pdfmake/issues/205) I decided to create a module to handle this feature.

 ## Online Demo